WinUpGo

 South Africa (South Africa) is the largest and most developed gambling market on the African continent.

-Here, casinos, sports betting and lotteries are fully legalized,
+Here, casinos, sports betting and lotteries are fully legalized, and government regulation ensures the safety of players and transparency of operators.

-South Africa became the first country in Africa to introduce a modern system of licensing and taxation of gambling,
+South Africa became the first country in Africa to introduce a modern system of licensing and taxation of gambling, including the online entertainment segment.

 Historical context